sindresorhus/got/readme.md

 const aws4 = require('aws4');
 const config = require('./config');

-// reads keys from the environment or `~/.aws/credentials` could be a plain javascript object const awsConfig = new AWS.Config({ region: config.region });
+// Reads keys from the environment or `~/.aws/credentials`.
+Could be a plain object. const awsConfig = new AWS.Config({ region: config.region });

 function request (uri, options) {
   const opts = Object.assign(
-    // we need to parse the uri before parsing to got so aws4 can sign the request url.parse(uri),
+    // We need to parse the URL before passing it to `got` so `aws4` can sign the request url.parse(uri),
     {
       region: awsConfig.region,